‘Teen Wolf’ Nude Leak Continues: Ryan Kelley’s Photos Surface On Social Media

 It looks like the Teen Wolf cast isn’t the only ones who have had their intimate photos leak.
 Faking It star Gregg Sulkin has been linked to a similar nude leak, but his ex-girlfriend Bella Thorne confirmed to a fan on Twitter that the photos don’t belong to him.
 She explicitly told the fan that the penis in the alleged photos doesn’t belong to Sulkin, and she even shared the photos with the rest of her 6.5 million fans.

-“Haha I’m telling you this isn’t greggs dick [sic],” she responded.
+“Haha I’m telling you this isn’t greggs d**k [sic],” she responded.

 The 100’s Ricky Whittle is also reported to have alleged nude photos and videos surface online.
-But, according to another report via Perez Hilton, The Wanted’s Max George is the next star who has been targeted by the internet.
-A video featuring the singer pleasuring himself surfaced on Twitter on Friday, Jan.
-20. It shows the former boy band member facing the camera as he masturbates.
+However, according to another report via Perez Hilton, the Wanted’s Max George is the next star who has been targeted by the internet.
+A video featuring the singer pleasuring himself surfaced on Twitter on Friday, January 20.
+It shows the former boy band member facing the camera as he masturbates.

 How long is this flight?!?! #Becky